COMPARISONS

 The editor of Tina CMS is open source, with an Apache 2 license.
 However, Tina Cloud (the SaaS service required to publish in production) is not open source.

-React Bricks is not open source, but it has some MIT-licensedopen source related projects, such as all the starter projects for Next.js, Gatsby and Remix.
+React Bricks is not open source, but it has some MIT-licensed open source related projects, such as all the starter projects for Next.js, Remix and Gatsby.
 We also provide under a permissive "source available" license a UI library of hundreds of pre-made bricks.

 Enterprise features

-In the balance between developers and content editors needs, it seems Tina CMS is more on the developer side, using technologies that are appealing for devs, like Markdown and Git, at the expense of flexibility and easy-of-use for the marketing team.
+When balancing the needs of developers and content editors, it seems that Tina CMS leans more towards the developers.
+It uses technologies that developers find attractive, such as Markdown and Git, at the expense of flexibility and easy-of-use for the marketing team.

 Conclusion

-We suggest that you try both with a demo project to understand the developer experience and content editor experience of both solutions before making a decision.
+We recommend trying both platforms with a demo project to understand the developer and content editor experiences before making your final decision.